mtumilowicz/rabbitmq/README.md

 ## exchanges
 Exchange is defined by publisher and consumer as well to provide full decoupling at deploy time.
-_Remark_: exchange is added by publisher lazily (at first message).
+_Remark_: Exchange is added by publisher lazily (at first message).

 ```
 @Bean